sbweaver/100-days-of-code/log.md

 **Today's Progress**: Was driving for robotics carpool today and didn't have as much time on the computer so I read *CSS: The Definitive Guide* by Eric Meyer and Estelle Weyl.
 Refreshing my memory on combinators and selectors.

 **Thoughts**: I wish I'd been more solid on this stuff earlier in my career.
 There are little details that could have helped me avoid some complexity in my past code.

+### Day 05: January 07, 2019

+**Today's Progress**: WP Rig tutorial - I kept going while waiting for answers: I changed debug styles to "true" in the themeConfig.js file (according to tutorial) and i ran "npm run build" and this time Browsersync worked for some reason.
+Not sure why but I'll take it!
+Found some Markdown cheat sheets to brush up on too.

+**Thoughts**: It's always great when everything starts working.
+I'm liking WP Rig so far.
+Nice and clean start for themes.
+I'm trying the SASS options now.
+I smile when things start working.
+You just have to keep trying with this stuff and try not to get discouraged when you're stuck for a bit...
+It's the nature of development sometimes.